AugustinMauroy/scholarsuite/docs/Prisma.md

 - `enabled`: state of the student (enabled or disabled) (default: true)
 - `createdAt`: creation date of the student for internal use
 - `updatedAt`: modification date of the student for internal use
-- `grades`: relationship with the grades of the student
+- `Grades`: relationship with the grades of the student
-- `disciplinaryReports`: relationship with the disciplinary reports of the student
+- `DisciplinaryReports`: relationship with the disciplinary reports of the student
-- `presences`: relationship with the presences of the student
+- `Presence`: relationship with the presences of the student
-- `studentGroups`: relationship with the groups of the student
+- `StudentGroup`: relationship with the groups of the student
+- `AbsencePeriod`: relationship with the absence periods of the student

-### 9. `Grade`
+### 12. `Grade`

 - `id`: unique identifier for the grade
 - `value`: value of the grade